apoapse1/Librum-for-Skyrim-VR/README.md

 2. Standing stones are changed in accordance with [Andromeda](https://www.nexusmods.com/skyrimspecialedition/mods/14910).
 However, **the standing stone you choose in the Realm of Lorkhan is final**.
 That is, you will not be able to change it without first returning to the Realm of Lorkhan.
 3. Be particular with the items, spells, and powers you bring back from the Realm of Lorkhan.
 Much moreso than in vanilla Skyrim, having additional weapons, armors, spell tomes, gold, or even food items can start you out with a significant advantage.
 If you do not want this advantage, do not take anything with you.

+Note that Wabbajack will reset some of the in-game Skyrim settings, which you will want to fix before continuing.
+Open main menu -> settings -> VR performance, and apply the following settings:

+ - Untick dynamic resolution
+ - Untick the two "disable lod" options
+ - Other options can be configured according to your hardware.
+In particular, note the "actor distance" slider -- keep this low or you will lag in towns and cities, even with the best CPU.

 #### Configure the MCM
 Once you have created your character, open up the in-game settings and navigate to the _Mod Configuration Menu_ (MCM).
 You will need to make several changes here to adhere to the suggested Librum setup.
 Unfortunately, very few of the mods used in Librum support FISS, so you will need to do this each time you create a new character.